 - To check whether a sender has deposited money in a timely manner and whether that money has been accredited to the account.

-SBI Balance Inquiry Number service or SBI Quick is free to use service provided by the State Bank of India for customer convenience.
+SBI Balance Inquiry Number service or SBI Quick is free to use Missed Call service, provided by the State Bank of India for customer convenience.
 This number can be used to check the SBI account balance by giving a missed call and getting an SMS notification on your registered mobile number with your bank balance details.

 You can use the service by giving a Missed call on the SBI Missed Call Number 09223766666.
 Your call will get disconnected after a few rings followed by an SMS with the updated account balance.
 Please note this service could be availed only by the mobile number registered with the SBI account.
 You can use the below-mentioned method to register your mobile number.